google/gson/GsonDesignDocument.md

 **Why do you provide two ways of constructing Gson?**

 Gson can be constructed in two ways: by invoking new Gson() or by using a GsonBuilder.
 We chose to provide a simple no-args constructor to handle simple use-cases for Gson where you want to use default options, and quickly want to get going with writing code.
-For all other situations, where you need to configure Gson with options such as formatters, version controls etc, we use a builder pattern.
+For all other situations, where you need to configure Gson with options such as formatters, version controls etc., we use a builder pattern.
 The builder pattern allows a user to specify multiple optional settings for what essentially become constructor parameters for Gson.

 **Comparing Gson with Alternate Approaches**